SUNSET OF FURMANKIND

 His mind still on these thoughts, Jon reached the opposite end of the lake and immediately pushed off an outcropping of rock back toward the way he had come without consciously thinking of his swimming.
 He was moving purely on automatic while his mind focused on his dilemma.

 If Rebecca had only been friends with Parker and had introduced him to Brian simply as a new acquaintance, he might have become friends with him himself.
-Instead, Barrett's first encounter with a Fur had been to catch one in bed with the woman he was about to marry.
-Had Parker been just another man, he'd have faced a jealous fiancé just as countless others had throughout time itself, but since he was a Fur, the horror and hatred escalated for the man whose mate had been taken from him, growing and mutating into a tremendous prejudice against the creations of genetic tinkering.
+Instead, Barrett’s first encounter with a Fur had been to catch one in bed with the woman he was about to marry.
+Had Parker been just another man, he would have faced a jealous fiancé just as countless others had throughout time itself, but since he was a Fur, the horror and hatred escalated for the man whose mate had been taken from him, growing and mutating into a tremendous prejudice against the creations of genetic tinkering.

 “Need a hand up?” the wet Fur asked with a massive outstretched hand paw.
 The bear wore only a pair of black furman shorts like himself.
 Rather than crawling out, Jon relaxed against the platform with crossed arms upon its edge, but lightly shook his head with a smile.